TheRouletteBoi/PowerObfuscator/README.md

 - Compile time string obfuscation
 - Compile time random seed/number generator
 - Real time function encryption/decryption

+# TODO Tutorial
+Add the following items into the tutorial incase user encounters an errors.
+- Add -lc to your project library dependencies because memcpy is used in vxENCRYPT
+- EnstoneStringEncrypt requires you to overrride new and delete operators because it uses std::string.
+Best to use with libpsutils.h

 # Prerequisites
 - Visual Studio 2013+